 This policy governs all aspects of:

-- Employment, including but not limited to recruiting, hiring, work assignments, working conditions, compensation, overtime, benefits, training, promotions, corrective action, furloughs or reductions in work force, demotions, terminations, and all other terms, privileges, and conditions of employment.
-We restrict employment to those with legal right to work in the United States.
+- Employment, including but not limited to recruiting, hiring, work assignments, working conditions, compensation, overtime, benefits, training, promotions, corrective action, furloughs or reductions in the workforce, demotions, terminations, and all other terms, privileges, and conditions of employment.
+We restrict employment to those with the legal right to work in the United States.